unhealthy wound healing

 Granulation tissue is a key component of the wound-healing process as it signifies new tissue growth.
 Abnormal granulation tissue can appear discolored or irregularly shaped.
 This indicates poor healing and more potential complications.
 Abnormal granulation tissue can hinder your healing process and lead to chronic wounds.

-Recognizing and Addressing Signs of Infection
+Recognizing and Addressing Signs of Wound Infection

 • Heat